basp/basp.github.io/_posts/2014-03-27-AI-opinionated-newbie-guide.md

 Note though, if you are unsure you can safely keep your skillpoints for now and spend them when you are sure about what skill you want.

 ### Crafting
-If you are doing this guide it is strongly recommended you consider taking at least everything up onto the _crafter_ skill in the _primitive assembly_ tree.
-I actually recommend going for _artisan_ as well whenever you can.
-It takes a whopping 400 points but is worth it for the health, stamina and clarity bonuses it provides alone.
-Let alone that this will allow you to make even more skillpoints (and improve quality) when crafting or improvising things manually (on a non-automated processor).
+If you are doing this guide it is strongly recommended you consider taking at least everything up until and including the __crafter__ skill in the __primitive assembly__ tree.
+I actually recommend going for __artisan__ as well whenever you can.
+It takes a whopping 400 points but is worth it for the health, stamina and clarity bonuses alone.
+Additionally, this will allow you to make even more skillpoints (and improve quality) when crafting or improvising things manually (on a non-automated processor).

+Crafting is a reasonably essential skill, especially when you have nobody else to do it for you.
+Also, it's a lot of fun and even trying to do all the various recipes alone will require you to perform a lot of work.
+However, that may sound as a chore but it isn't: adventuring is a lot of fun and trying to find out where to get that particular resource thingy you need might require some investigation.

+Note: I looked for ages for a __slimfast intake__ blueprint only to find out I could just order from the complext terminal in your _home_.

 ### TODO (tentative list below)
 * Learn the primitive assembly skills (these are useful for almost all builds, especially when starting out)